 Turhan Bey: 1940s Universal Technicolor fantasy & adventure actor

-Turhan Bey, best remembered for being featured along with Maria Montez and Jon Hall in a number of Technicolor “Easterns” at Universal in the '40s, died in Vienna on September 30.
-Bey, who had been suffering from Parkinson's Disease, was 90.
+Turhan Bey, best remembered for being featured along with Maria Montez and Jon Hall in a number of Technicolor “Easterns” at Universal in the 1940s, died at age 90 in Vienna on Sept.
+30.

 Turhan Bey was born as Gilbert Selahettin Schultavey on March 30, 1922, in the Austrian capital.
 His father was a Turkish diplomat; his mother was Czech Jew.
 According to reports, in 1940 Bey and his family fled the Nazis to the United States.
 In Los Angeles, he was discovered by a Warner Bros. talent scout.

 Turhan Bey movies